djkovrik/StockHawk/README.md

 ![Screen](https://raw.githubusercontent.com/djkovrik/StockHawk/master/images/poster.jpg)

+Stock Hawk App created as a part of Udacity's [Android Developer Nanodegree Program](https://www.udacity.com/course/android-developer-nanodegree-by-google--nd801).
+The application allows user to track stocks date using Yahoo finance API.

+## Udacity Instructions

-This is the starter code for project 3 in Udacity's [Android Developer Nanodegree Program](https://www.udacity.com/course/android-developer-nanodegree-by-google--nd801).
+This is the starter code for project 3 in Udacity Android Developer Nanodegree Program.

 The app currently finds stock prices from the internet and allows users to add stocks to track.